Boulder B12 Shots

 How many B12 shots do I need?

-- For the majority of people, I recommend once weekly for 4 weeks.
+- For the majority of people, we recommend once weekly for 4 weeks.
 Then B12 shots can be helpful monthly as maintenance.
 If we are treating autoimmunity or pernicious anemia, you will receive B12 weekly or twice weekly for 6-12 weeks.
 For an immune boost, athletic prep, or recovery you may schedule them on a circumstantial basis.

 What are the symptoms of B12 deficiency?